jaw12346/Coinbase-Pro-DCA/README.md

 # Simple-Coinbase-Pro-DCA
-This is a simple python script to allow for Dollar-Cost-Averaging through the Coinbase Pro market API.
+This is a script to allow for Dollar-Cost-Averaging through the Coinbase Pro market API.

 ## DISCLAIMER:
-This script is available to the public for use in dollar-cost-averaging through the Coinbase Pro API; however, there is absolutely no warantee provided with this code and the developer(s) cannot be found liable for ANY AND ALL use of the code.
+This script is available to the public for use in dollar-cost-averaging through the Coinbase Pro API; however, there is absolutely no warantee provided with this code, and the developer(s) cannot be found liable for ANY AND ALL use of the code.
 	USE THIS CODE AT YOUR OWN FINANCIAL RISK.<br><br>
 This script is under active development and suggestions/edits are GREATLY appreciated and encouraged!